Is there opportunity in this stock market volatility?

 Fears of persistent inflation and tightening monetary policy have rocked markets since the start of the year.
 More richly valued sectors like technology suffered the initial brunt of the sell-off as their valuations came under close scrutiny with the expectation of higher interest rates.
 The volatility spread to blue chip stocks with the Standard & Poor’s 500 Composite Index briefly entering correction territory on Monday before whipsawing back.
 On Wednesday, markets gyrated again before closing nearly flat as the Federal Reserve hinted it may move more quickly than previously expected to hike rates and shrink its balance sheet.

 Renewed geopolitical tensions, ranging from the Russia/Ukraine border crisis to U.S.-China relations, are also fueling market uncertainty and are likely to keep some pressure on asset prices in the months ahead.
 While volatility is likely to persist, several of our investment professionals believe markets are healthier than many people realize.

-Below are some of their views on how the market correction and Fed policy changes may provide an opportunity to adjust portfolios, taking selective action where they have long-term convictions to position portfolios for the next three to five years.
+Below are some of their views on how the market correction and US Federal Reserve policy changes may provide an opportunity to adjust portfolios, taking selective action where they have long-term convictions to position portfolios for the next three to five years.

 The severity of the market correction reflects an increasingly risk-off investor sentiment, hitting expensively valued growth stocks and speculative assets like cryptocurrencies particularly hard.
 Meanwhile, more value-oriented stocks in areas of energy, financials and consumer staples have fared better, suggesting that a longer term market rotation may be taking root.

-The NASDAQ Composite fell 7.6% in U.S. dollar terms last week, suffering its biggest decline since the start of the pandemic.
+The NASDAQ Composite fell 7.6% last week, suffering its biggest decline since the start of the pandemic.
 As of January 26, 44% of stocks in the NASDAQ Composite were down 50% or more from their 52-week highs.

 How returns have differed